Clinet/clinet/README.md

 In order to run `Clinet` locally, you must have already installed a working Golang environment on your development system.
-Clinet is currently built using Golang `1.11`, and other versions of Go are guaranteed to be supported at this time.
+Clinet is currently built using Golang `1.11`, and other versions of Go are not guaranteed to be supported at this time.

 ### Fetching Clinet and dependencies